zzzeek/testgerrit-1/README.rst

-Mike is testing gerrit.
+Mike is testing gerrit, github, and all those things.

-change 10
+change 11

-git hook